-As a die-hard Apple Fan-girl, I started my very first web site on college web server (@csun.edu domain) in 1996, when people were speculating Apple was going out of business.
+As a die-hard Apple Fan-girl, I started my very first web site in 1996, when people were speculating Apple was going out of business.

-At that time, the Mac community was small but very supportive and exciting – I was particularly involved in the Mac desktop customization email lists, including Japanese ones where I help people with translation.
+At that time, the Mac community was small but very supportive and exciting – I was particularly involved in the Mac desktop customization email lists, including Japanese ones where I helped fellow designers and developers with translation.

 The Mac-user group in Northridge (maybe it was in Reseda) had a wonderful crowd, and I remember that everybody tried to help me out when my Performa died after installing OS 8.